jaydjoshi/Solactive/README.md

 ## Improvements
 1. More testing
 2. Write JMH tests
-3. create utility methods class and move common methods from aggregation class to Utility class
+3. Create utility methods class and move common methods from aggregation layer class to Utility class
 4. Integrate JMeter tests in the project
-5. There is lot of duplicate code in TickerAggregatorNonBlocking and TickerAggregator class.
+5. There is duplicate code in TickerAggregatorNonBlocking and TickerAggregator class.
 I was trying multiple options for testing hence the duplicate code. once benchmarking is done, I would remove one of the 2 classes
 6. As we are dealing with financial data we should use BigDecimal instead of double